rus8/sofar-obj-det/README.md

 ### 1. Find datasets
-Suitable dataset should contain images or image sequences of scenes, where different number of persons could present.
+Suitable dataset should contain images or image sequences of scenes, where different number of persons could be present.
 Labels should determine position of the person on the image in terms of the bounding box (or should be convertible to bounding box).

 Datasets with pedestrians: